thauanvargas/AnonChat/README.md

  - RoomID
  - User Index

+- OBS:
+We shouldn't be able to tell which user is sending each message, as the User Index are not global variables, they keep changing everytime you re-enter the room

 ## 3. Data Usage:

 - The collected data is used for the purpose of enhancing AnonChat's functionality and providing features such as auto translation and anonimity.